fversnel/freights/README.md

 In other words, each message will update the state of the FSM to a new state.

+## TODO

+- Define protocol for execution model to allow for uniform extension capabilities

 ## Creating an FSM

 To create a finite state machine you have to do the following: